 The Bank's commercial real estate loans are secured primarily by multi-family and nonresidential properties.
 Such loans are manually underwritten using NASB's internal underwriting standards, which evaluate the sources of repayment, including the ability of income producing property to generate sufficient cash flow to service the debt, the capacity of the borrower or guarantors to cover any shortfalls in operating income, and, as a last resort, the ability to liquidate the collateral in such a manner as to completely protect the Bank's investment.
-All commercial real estate loans require two approvals, from either the Board Chairman, CEO, or SVP/Commercial Lending.
+All commercial real estate loans must be approved by the CEO and either the EVP/ Chief Credit Officer or SVP/Commercial Lending.
 Prior approval is required from the Bank's Board of Directors for newly originated commercial loans with a proposed balance of \$1.0 million or greater.
 Typically, loan-to-value ratios do not exceed 80%; however, exceptions may be made when it is determined that the safety of the loan is not compromised, and the rationale for exceeding this limit is clearly documented.
-An appraisal report performed in conformity with the Uniform Standards of Professional Appraisers Practice by an approved outside licensed appraiser is required on all loans in excess of \$250,000.
+An appraisal report performed in conformity with the Uniform Standards of Professional Appraisers Practice by an outside licensed appraiser is required on all loans in excess of \$250,000.
 Interest rates on commercial loans may be either fixed or tied to a predetermined index and adjusted daily.